louisho5/MotionScroll/README.md

 # MotionScroll JS

-Unlock the Magic: Create Stunning Scroll Animations with CSS Keyframes Today!
+Now you can create scroll animation with CSS keyframes easily

 Version 0.1.0